 "Having anonymous review promotes fairness," says Metcalf.
 "You’re not sitting in a room where the person who speaks first, or the person who speaks loudest, or the person in a position of power sways the other reviewers."

-With an improved submission process firmly in place, all seven of CIE’s entrepreneurial programs are humming, as students, faculty, and the entire community work to bring forth the innovations that will tomorrow’s world better.
+With an improved submission process firmly in place, all seven of CIE’s entrepreneurial programs are humming, as students, faculty, and the entire community work to bring forth the innovations that will make tomorrow’s world better.

 Specifically, the CIE uses Submittable for their Faculty Fellow program (which engages faculty across departments to support student innovation), their Elevator Pitch Program (a 90-second pitch competition with cash prizes), The Hatchery program (which incorporating mentorship and workshops), and Innovation Quest (a team competition that has awarded more than $350,000 since its inception).
 In addition, they support student and community member project launches through the HotHouse programs (a 13-week Accelerator and an Incubator), as well as the Central California Angel Conference.